odigos-io/odigos.io/content/en/docs/_index.md

 Be prepared for the next production issue with the best observability tools, without the overhead of instrumenting your code or taking care of collector agents.

+The name Odigos originates from Greek, meaning guide.

 ## Odigos in Short

 |                                      |                                                                                                                                               |